SAP/fundamental-ngx/CONTRIBUTING.md

 Samples:

 ```
-docs: (Core) update changelog to beta.5
+docs(core): update changelog to beta.5
 ```
 ```
-fix: (Platform) need to depend on latest rxjs and zone.js
+fix(platform): need to depend on latest rxjs and zone.js

 The version in our package.json gets copied to the one we publish, and users need the latest of these.
 ```

 ```
-fix: (Platform) Actionbar as component
+fix(platform): actionbar as component

 ```